shopkeep/deis.io/_posts/2014-10-08-deis-0-13-0-ha-data-store.md

 - The **publisher** service on each host removes the need for sidecar announce containers
 - `deis` command-line client can be installed with `curl -sSL http://deis.io/deis-cli/install.sh | sh`
 - A specific version of `deis` can now be installed with `curl -sSL http://deis.io/deis-cli/install.sh | sh -s 0.13.0`
-- A specific version of `deisctl` can now be installed with 'curl -sSL http://deis.io/deisctl/install.sh | sh -s 0.13.0`
+- A specific version of `deisctl` can now be installed with `curl -sSL http://deis.io/deisctl/install.sh | sh -s 0.13.0`

 ### Under the Hood